jaewan99/ObsidianComputerScience/CSAPP/Chapter 2/Chapter 2.1.md

 int lval=0xFEDCBA98 <<32;

-/ since the total size of the object which 32 is equal to the amount to push 32, so nothing happens
+since the total size of the object which 32 is equal to the amount to push 32, so nothing happens

 lval 0xFEDCBA98

-ThisbehaviorisnotguaranteedforCprograms,however,andsoshiftamountsshouldbekeptlessthan thewordsize.
-Java,ontheotherhand,specificallyrequiresthatshiftamountsshouldbecomputedinthemodular fashionwehaveshown.
+This behavior is not guaranteed for C programs, however, and so shift amounts should be kept less than the word size.
+Java, on the other hand, specifically requires that shift amounts should be computed in the modular fashion we have shown.